lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 The spectrum in this object has units of
 :math:`{\rm photons}~{\rm s}^{-1}~{\rm keV}^{-1}`, and one can use many of
 :class:`~soxs.spectra.base.CountRateSpectrum`'s methods on it.
-For example, to determine the count and energy rate within a particular band:
+For example, to determine the count and luminosity within a particular band:

 .. code-block:: python

-    cspec.get_rate_in_band(0.5, 7.0)
+    cspec.get_lum_in_band(0.5, 7.0)

 .. code-block:: python